IP-CAM/opencart-22-hipay-comprafacil-multibanco/README.md

-# hipaypt-multibanco-opencart-22
+# Multibanco extension for Opencart 2.2

-Multibanco extension for Opencart 2.2
+see pdf file for details